holgersindbaek/streama/README.md

 Create an Activity model and define the activities and the fields you would like to cache within the activity.

-An activity consists of an actor, a verb, an object, and a target.
+An activity consists of an actor, a verb, an object, and a target_object.

 ``` ruby
 class Activity